Face Masks with Fabric Straps Tutorial

 What you need:

-Pre-washed fabric (I used Island Batik fabric - there is lots of it here!)
+Pre-washed fabric (I used Island Batik fabric)

 Thread (I used Aurifil 50wt)